reactjs/react.dev/content/docs/faq-ajax.md

         // instead of a catch() block so that we don't swallow
         // exceptions from actual bugs in components.
         (error) => {
+          if (error.name === 'AbortError') {
+            // If the AJAX request was aborted you can check that here console.log('Fetch aborted:', error.message);
+          }
           this.setState({
             isLoaded: true,
             error
           });
         }
       )
+  }

+  componentWillUnmount() {
+    // When the component unmounts abort the AJAX request, to avoid
+    // unnecessary memory leaks in your application. this.abortController.abort();
   }

   render() {